thehir0/dotw/README.md

 # DOTW - Defense of the Widgets

-Defense of the Widgets - card roguelike cross platform mobile game for Android/Ios.
+Defense of the Widgets - card roguelike cross platform game for Android/Ios/Web.
 The main task - using two types of cards: attacking and defensive, win battles against Widgets opponents.

 ## Description